voxpupuli/puppet-nginx/README.md

 ## Nginx with precompiled Passenger

-On Debian and CentOS it might look like:
+Example configuration for Debian and RHEL / CentOS (pulling the Nginx and Passenger packages from the Phusion repo)
 ```puppet
 class { 'nginx':
   package_source  => 'passenger',